Salary Target

 What Salary Do You Need to Afford a $900,000 House?

-Find the exact base salary target you need to hit to comfortably afford a $900,000 property.
-Here is the pure math breakdown based on today's rates.
+Find an estimated salary target you might need to comfortably afford a $900,000 property.
+Here is a baseline breakdown based on standard assumptions and today's rates.

 Income & Debts